bjnortier/shapesmith/README.md

 And it is also:

  * Aimed at 3D printing
- * Written in pure Javascript
+ * Written in pure Javascript (Node.js on the server)

 ## Installation